hbgxsm95/boylee1111.github.io/_posts/2015-01-15-leetcode-linked-list-cycle-ii.md

 ---
 layout: post
-title: '[LeetCode] Linked List Cycle & Linked List Cycle II'
+title: '[LeetCode] Linked List Cycle II'
-date: 2015-01-15 22:48:30.000000000 +08:00
+date: 2015-01-15 23:01:30.000000000 +08:00
-summary: '检查链表是否有环的题，因为运气比较好，想到之前在哪里看到有一个"龟兔算法"，思路是两个指针同时从头指针出发，一个每次走一步，一个每次走两步，如果走得快先走到底则没有环，如果两个指针相遇说明存在环。'
+summary: 'Given a linked list, return the node where the cycle begins.
+If there is no cycle, return <code>null</code>.'
 categories:
 - Development
 tags: